geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex7_Power_App_from_scratch.md

 2. In the **Tree view** pane, select **BrowseScreen1**.

 3. In the earlier task when you first created **BrowseScreen1**, the Gallery’s border went to the very top of the screen.
 Since you knew you would be adding controls to the screen later on, you moved the Gallery’s top border down to provide enough space at the top of the screen to add these controls.
-You then added the **Add** icon for creating a new record, and you moved it to the top right corner of the screen.
+You then added the **plus sign (Add)** icon for creating a new record, and you moved it to the top right corner of the screen.
 You now want to add the **Reload** icon and move it to the left of the **Add** icon.
 ‎
 ‎Scroll to the top of **BrowseScreen1** so that you can see the top of the screen with the **Add** icon.
 ‎